Goat Diseases and Control Measures:

 - Joint swelling of goats.

-- You should dispose the dead fetus and placenta.
+- You should dispose of the dead fetus and placenta.

 - You must use gloves or any other hand protection while handling infected parts of animals as it may affect humans.